chuyangliu/snake/README.md

 1. Optimize graph search algorithm

    In the algorithm of AI, finding shortest and longest path is needed.
-To find shortest path effectively, A* algorithm is used.
-The heuristic value is only the manhatten distance which is not good enough because there are walls on the map that make the mahatten distance unreliable.
-To find longest path, DFS is used.
-Just as the gif in the demos shows, this algorithm is not the best.
-Though the longest path is an NP problem, there must be some other ways to find an approximately longest path.
+A* algorithm is used to find the two kinds of path.
+Perhaps the heuristic value could be enhanced.

 2. Optimize AI algorithm.

    Current AI algorithm is not the best.
-There are many situations in which the snake will kill itself after moving.
-There is only a few chances that the snake can fill in all the map area.
+There are some situations in which the snake will kill itself after moving.

 3. Use GUI library instead of console to run the program.

-   This program uses different console output color to show the game.
-The effect is constrained by console properities.
-So using a GUI library such as OpenGL to show the game will be better.
+   This program uses different console output color to show the game, which weakens the effect.
+Using a GUI library such as OpenGL to show the game would be better.

 ## References